 The judgement will usually say when the money has to be paid by but if it isn’t paid in accordance with the order there are a number of options which are open to you but sadly none are cost or time free.

 If your Debtor owns their own home you can apply for a Charging Order on their property so that when it is sold you will be paid from the proceeds of sale.
-However you could be waiting a long time to get your money.
+Make sure be diligent about finding all the iva companies to avoid before doing so – as many may take a large % cut.
+Also, you could be waiting a long time to get your money.
 An application can be made to court for an order to sell the property but this can be quite difficult to get particularly if the Debtor is living in the property with their children.

 If you’re not sure what assets they have you can require them to attend Court and provide details to the Court of all of their assets and debts.
 This can give useful information as to how to how best to proceed to obtain payment.
 It may disclose that they have bank accounts which you can then apply to the Court payments to be made directly from those accounts.